memo-p/CompressedSensing/README.md

 # Solver for the Ax=b problem

-This concerne mainly the problem where the number of rows of A is smaller than the number of columns, and x is sparse.
+This concern mainly the problem where the number of rows of A is smaller than the number of columns, and x is sparse.

 sudo apt update
 sudo apt upgrade